bitfield/script/README.md

 ### Writing a source

 All a pipe source has to do is return a pointer to a `script.Pipe`.
-To be useful, a pipe needs to have a `Reader` attached to it.
-This is simply anything that implements `io.Reader`.
+To be useful, a pipe needs to have a reader (a data source, such as a file) associated with it.

 `Echo()` is a simple example, which just creates a pipe containing a string: